Sound familiar?

 You already paid to acquire these leads.
 You already spent the time on site visits, 3D renderings, and proposals.
 The only thing missing is the follow-up.
 That's what we built.

 Pool builders aim for 22-28% gross margins.
-Every contract that walks out the door doesn't just cost you revenue — it costs you the margin you need to cover overhead through the slow months.
+Every contract that walks doesn't just cost you revenue -- it costs you the margin you need to cover overhead through the slow months.

 The gunite or fiberglass contract that never got signed